MILA-Wien/collectivo/README.md

 Further information:

+- This extension uses [python-keycloak](https://github.com/marcospereirampj/python-keycloak) to access the keycloak API.
 - When using the import function to set up your keycloak server, make sure to generate a new secret key for your client before using it in production.
 - To export the keycloak realm including users run `docker compose exec -u 0 keycloak /opt/keycloak/bin/kc.sh export --dir /tmp/export --realm collectivo --users realm_file` Note: exporting the realm via the gui doesn't include the users.
 The exported files is then in the `./docker/keycloak/export` folder.